- The projector duplicate feature is extremely useful in various workflows.

 - Once the System Restore window opens, click Next.

 - Enable Show more restore points option, if available.
 Now select your restore point and click Next.

 - Follow the instructions on the screen to complete the process.

-After you perform System Restore, check if the problem is still there.
-Keep in mind that System Restore will work only if this problem started appearing recently.
+Keep in mind that a System Restore will work only if this problem started appearing recently.

 All in all, the projector duplicate is a useful feature, but sometimes issues with it can appear.
 However, we hope that you’ll solve the problem by using one of our solutions.